lgreco/DataStructures/Exams/SU21_Midterm/src/readme.md

 This exam uses the following classes.

-* [Node](Node.java): a class of nodes with pointers to their previous and next nodes.
+* [NFS_Node](NFS_Node.java): a class of nodes with pointers to their previous and next nodes.
 Think of nodes as a form of the train stations we used in our previous examples.
-The objects described by class `Node` have a pointer to their next node and also a pointer to their previous node.
+The objects described by class `NFS_Node` have a pointer to their next node and also a pointer to their previous node.

 * [DoubleLinkedList](DoubleLinkedList.java): a class that assembles nodes in a bidirectional fashion.